This tutorial provides an overview of the Online version of ArcGIS, one of ESRI's many mapping tools.

 You can configure this pop up window.
 In the Contents, for the Toronto Schools layer, click the icon of 3 dots, and choose Configure Pop-up.

 Give the pop up a title (such as Toronto Schools).
-At the bottom of the Pop-up Contents section, click Configure Attributes.
+Half way down the Pop-up Contents section, click Configure Attributes.

 Here you can use the check boxes to select which fields will show in the pop-up, and you can edit the “Field Alias” text to give more descriptive names.
 Make edits to match the image below.
 When you’re finished, click OK.